bowman2001/perplexdoc/content/doc/plugin/latex/index.md

 ## Syntax

-Perplex includes the render engine [\\(\KaTeX\\)][katex] on demand into pages with at least one shortcode of {$math} or {$chem} or code blocks with the identifiers `math` or `chem`.
+Perplex includes the render engine [\\(\KaTeX\\)][katex] on demand into pages with at least one of the shortcodes {$math} or {$chem} or code blocks with the identifiers `math` or `chem`.
 If you already have working mathematical or chemical expressions in your Markdown — maybe with carefully escaped markup — you can also set the parameters `math: true` or `chem: true` in the front-matter.

 {{< mnote up=17 >}}
-There is another LaTeX render engine for the Web: [MathJax](https://www.mathjax.org/).
-I chose KaTeX for performance reasons.
+There is another reliable LaTeX render engine for the Web: [MathJax](https://www.mathjax.org/).
+I did choose KaTeX for performance reasons.
 {{< /mnote >}}

 ### Inline

-Inline LaTeX needs to be surrounded by single dollars like `$E = mc^2$` (or doubly escaped parenthesis like `\\(\frac{1}{5}\\)` ).
+Inline LaTeX in Markdown is usually surrounded by single dollars like `$E = mc^2$` (or doubly escaped parenthesis like `\\(\frac{1}{5}\\)` ).
 Because the content is processed by Hugo’s Markdown renderer before the KateX scripts are applied, there are two caveats:

 - The rendering may falsely interpret some LaTeX markup as Markdown markup.
 There is unfortunately some syntax overlap.
 This can distort the equations and we would need to escape every Markdown markup character to prevent this.

 - Single dollars are markup for KateX and this is not always wanted.
 But we can use the dollar as a currency, of course: `100$` &rarr; 100$.
 KaTeX expects whitespace before the first delimiter.

-Therefore, we have two simple shortcodes to mark inline LaTeX and shield it from Markdown rendering.
-We can and **need to omit** the KaTeX delimiters, then, they are already included in the shortcodes:
+The two shortcodes also mark inline LaTeX and shield it from Markdown rendering.
+We **need to omit** the KaTeX delimiters, they are already included in the shortcodes:

 ```md
 {{</* math */>}}Z_n = X_n + Y_n\quad X_n,Y_n,Z_n\in\mathbf{R}{{</* /math */>}}